Faith is at the heart of Green Christian.

 The LOAF food campaign continues, action concerning the sacredness of all things.

 The ecocell programmes 1 and 2 are lifestyle actions towards low carbon discipleship, to lessen our impact on the earth and live more joyously on it.

 We have a monthly prayer guide which has been written by Philip Webb for the last 22 years.
-This is circulated amongst CEL members and friends in many different ways, visit the prayer guide page to see this month’s prayer guide and find back issues.
+This is circulated amongst GC members and friends in many different ways, visit the prayer guide page to see this month’s prayer guide and find back issues.

 There is also a Community of Prayer who have prayers from the prayer guide sent to them by email on a daily basis.
 To join the Community of Prayer contact Jo Rathbone (firstname.lastname@example.org)

 The Lectionary provides green pointers for preachers i.e. Ecological Notes on the Common Worship Lectionary (Principal Service Readings) by Keith Innes.
 The lectionary is linked to the Vanderbilt Divinity Library to enable easy reading of the bible passages for the relevant Sunday.